Lyncs-API/tuneit/docs/example.rst

    visualize(mul)

 .. image:: images/visualised_graph2.png
-   :width: 400
+   :width: 450

-In addition, the :code:`create_matrix` node in the graph needs to be marked as one to be precomputed so that its computation time is not taken into account when the execution of the graph is timed during the tuning of the variable.
+In addition, the :code:`bsr` node in the graph needs to be marked as one to be precomputed so that its computation time is not taken into account when the execution of the graph is timed during the tuning of the variable.
-Note: In the following operation we can use the name :code:`create_matrix` for the node only because it is unique in the graph.
-If there were multiple operations of the same kind (e.g. the function :code:`create_matrix` is used twice in the graph), then the full name of the node would have to be used.
+Note: In the following operation we can use the name :code:`bsr` for the node only because it is unique in the graph.
+If there were multiple operations of the same kind (e.g. the function :code:`bsr` is used twice in the graph), then the full name of the node would have to be used.

 .. code-block:: python

-   mul['create_matrix'].precompute=True
+   mul['bsr'].precompute=True

 ..
    should I include a visualisation of the node marked as precomputed?